 The 3 days per week accounts for the fact that you probably won’t have time to write every day.
 Three is a doable goal.
 Fifteen minutes is a good benchmark because it’s also doable.
 Having written a book, I can tell you there are days when you’ll feel like 15 is a breeze and you can keep going (in which case go for it) and other days when you’re struggling to punch out the words and the clock is barely past 2 minutes.
 Keep your minimum time goal reasonable, whether 15, 10 or 5.
 Finally, if you keep this up, by around 90 days you’ll have a written draft or at least will have made a lot of progress towards it.

-For Andy and me as co-writers, we went with a different method.
+For me and my co-writer, we went with a different method.
 We used a book writing program that allowed us to collaborate but with the limitation that we couldn’t write on it the same time.
 I’ll cover this and other writing tools next week.
 What’s important is that busy schedules on two different coasts and the software limitation made us to structure the writing accordingly.
 We decided to designate days based on when we had pockets of time to write.
-Since Andy is generally busier during the latter half of the week, I took Fridays – Sundays while Andy took Mondays – Wednesdays.
-Thursdays were toss-up days.
-We didn’t always follow this to the letter but we committed to writing every week.
-We also communicated regularly so if I had a pocket on a Monday or Andy had time on a Friday, we could get more done.

 The key to writing a manuscript is to break it down into steps and goals.
-Andy and I designated a schedule, put it on our calendars, and communicated regularly by text or phone.
-We also had our collection of recordings and an outline to guide us which is why it’s vital to invest the time and energy into the first draft process.
+Designate a schedule, put it on a calendar, and communicate regularly.
+You can also talk out your first draft through a series of recorded conversations and use that material to form an outline.
+Invest time and energy into the first draft.

 You may still be in the recording stage.
 If you are, don’t skimp or rush that.
 As you approach the mid-way or endpoint, look at your calendar and do a time audit to see where you can squeeze in time to write.
 Put it on a calendar or set a phone reminder so you don’t forget.
 Make your schedule commensurate with your availability.
 If you don’t have time to write more than once a week, then go with once a week.
 It may take longer but you’ll eventually get there if you stick with it.